 - Sundries, confectionery, and soft drinks

 Enjoy a pre-show meal or drink in the interval or after the show at the Babbacombe Inn, literally across the road and only a 30 second walk.
 It is advisable to book prior to your visit to the theatre and if you redeem your voucher on your ticket holder against your pre-show meal for two, you can get 2 sizzling steaks for only £15 (subject to terms and conditions) to contact the Babbacombe Inn call on 01803 316200.

 BABBACOMBE ALSO HAS MANY OTHER FINE PUBS AND RESTAURANTS THAT OFFER GREAT FOOD WITH A SOCIABLE ENVIRONMENT TO ENJOY A RELAXING DRINK.
 WE CAN HIGHLY RECOMMEND THE FOLLOWING ESTABLISHMENTS, SOME WILL ALSO TAKE ORDERS FOR INTERVAL DRINKS, why not ask your preferred establishment if they can accommodate your drinks order: -

-Route 16 Bar & Seafood Restaurant, The Downs Hotel, Babbacombe Bay Café/Bistro, Hanbury's Fish Restaurant renowned for their award-Winning fish & Chips, The Babbacombe Hotel, Cary Arms, Angels, The Old Coach House, The Buccaneer, the Cliff Railway Café, Three Degrees West bar & bistro on Oddicombe Beach and finally, but by no means least is the lovely Babbacombe Royal Hotel & Carvery.
+Route 16 Bar & Seafood Restaurant, The Downs Hotel, Babbacombe Bay Café/Bistro, Hanbury's Fish Restaurant renowned for their award-Winning fish & Chips, The Babbacombe Hotel, Cary Arms, Angels, The Buccaneer, the Cliff Railway Café, Three Degrees West bar & bistro on Oddicombe Beach and finally, but by no means least is the lovely Babbacombe Royal Hotel & Carvery.